AlticeLabsProjects/mdns-publisher/README.md

 # Avahi/mDNS CNAME publisher

-This service publishes CNAME records pointing to the local host over [multicast DNS](http://www.multicastdns.org) using the [Avahi](http://www.avahi.org/wiki/AboutAvahi) daemon found in all major Linux distributions.
+This service/library publishes CNAME records pointing to the local host over [multicast DNS](http://www.multicastdns.org) using the [Avahi](http://www.avahi.org/wiki/AboutAvahi) daemon found in all major Linux distributions.
 Useful as a poor-man's service discovery or as a helper for named virtual-hosts in development environments.